Marshmallow Peppermint Dippers easy to make with the kids and delicious for dipping in hot chocolate. An easy winter holiday treat to make all winter.

 A fun afternoon to spend with the kids in the kitchen is making marshmallow peppermint dippers.
 These are easy to make and a fun project to do with the kids.
 You can have the kids remove the cellophane from the candy canes, add to a plastic freezer bag then they can smash the candy canes with a rolling pin.
 This is always the fun part for the younger kids.

-The older kids can dip the marsmallows in the chocolate and sprinkle on the chopped candy canes.
+The older kids can help to dip the marshmallows in the melted chocolate and then into the chopped candy canes.

 Set out on wax paper or foil to allow the chocolate to harden and in 20 minutes the marshmallow peppermint dippers are ready for a snack or waiting for a cup of hot chocolate.